 A Journey to Eliminate Inflammation

-Not that long ago I was in a fair amount of discomfort every day in my shoulder, upper back and neck.
+About a year ago I was in a fair amount of discomfort every day in my shoulder, upper back and neck.
 It started with a shoulder injury and then snowballed for a few months.
-Everything was triggered and tight – congested for lack of a better word.
-I was still working out – I don’t feel good if I don’t work out.
+All my muscles were triggered and tight.
+My chiropractor called it “congested” for lack of a better word.
+I continued working out – I feel better if I work out even if I’m in pain.
 I was taking it easy though.
 I saw the chiropractor and my massage therapist each a few times.
 The relief was short lived and they both could feel the congestion in my body.
 It was hard to get at the triggered muscles underneath.

 Sweets – what’s your kryptonite?

 At first, I balked when my sisters mentioned doing an anti-inflammatory diet.
-Elimination diets can be very hard, and I just did one not that long ago.
+Elimination diets can be very hard, and I jhad done one not long before.
 But I was having that pain, so after doing a few days of research on what we could eat, decided it was worth a try.

 We were creating our own plan from doing research on foods that trigger inflammation.
 We knew it takes two weeks for food to completely leave your system thanks to Dr. Erica Lepore, creator of the 21 Day Detox Plan.
 So, we figured we needed to do at least two weeks and then some food testing to isolate quick inflammation triggers.

-In Part 2 of this series, I’ll share our results.
-In Part 3, I’ll give the diet details and in Part 4 I’ll explain what you can eat and give some helpful recipes.
-This diet is not as hard as other elimination diets I’ve done, so it is easier to stay on it once you get the hang of it.
+In Part 2 I’ll share our results.
+This nutrition guide is not as hard to follow as other elimination diets I’ve done, so it is easier to stay on it once you get the hang of it.

 Why does inflammation happen?